-This image shows schools of anchovies below and rockfish in the 10-25 foot range in the Tangier Sound area
+This image shows schools of anchovies and striped bass in the Chesapeake Bay.

-These were large rockfish gathered under the lights along the pilings of the Chesapeake Bay Bridge Tunnel.
+These were large striped bass gathered under the lights along the pilings of the Chesapeake Bay Bridge Tunnel.

-This image shows schools of small rockfish feeding on bay anchovies.
+This image shows schools of small striped bass feeding on bay anchovies.

-This image shows rockfish schooled along a ledge.
+This image shows striped bass schooled along a ledge.